All Collections

 Updated over a week ago

-LeanLaw uses QuickBooks for delivering invoices.
-Invoices are prepared in LeanLaw, perhaps reviewed as a draft, then sent to QuickBooks.
-Invoices can be delivered to clients, either from QuickBooks directly or by using the invoice delivery features from LeanLaw, found in the Billing > QuickBooks tab:
+LeanLaw uses QuickBooks for storing invoices.
+Invoices are prepared in LeanLaw, perhaps reviewed as a draft, then synced to QuickBooks.
+Invoices can be delivered to clients by using the invoice delivery features from LeanLaw, found in the Billing > Manage Invoices tab:

 You can find options for individual options under the "three dot" menu to the right.
 Or you can batch process invoices by selecting some or all of them, then use the functions at the bottom.